sulfur1c/spark-streaming-with-debezium/README.md

 I have used this docker image https://hub.docker.com/r/wtkwsk/superset-dremio-drivers and this instructions to set up and initialize Superset https://hub.docker.com/r/apache/superset and https://www.dremio.com/tutorials/dremio-apache-superset/ for Dremio's connector https://www.dremio.com/tutorials/dremio-apache-superset/

 ## Running the app
 At this point you have all necessary tools up and running.
-Here we are going to describe step by step how to do things running
+Here we are going to describe step by step how to do things running.

 - run ```StreamingJobInitialExecutor```